 As I've written about recently, there's a growing trend around unbundling apps, invisible apps, and app constellations.
-They are all related but the last area has been of particular interest to me because we've been helping customers think through potential app constellation strategies over the last six months.
+They are all related but the last area has been of particular interest to me because at Savvy Apps we've been helping customers think through potential app constellation strategies over the last six months.
 In light of that, I though it would be useful to help define an initial set of best practices around creating and maintaining an app constellation.

 For a quick refresher, the term "app constellation" was coined by investor Fred Wilson.
 As he described on his blog,

 Putting a ton of functionality into a single app is not the right way to do it on mobile.
 Having a constellation of mobile apps that all work tightly with each other seems to be the better way.
 And the leading mobile app companies are all headed in that direction now.
 Pay attention to this trend.

 - Fred Wilson